-- website layout and how aesthetically pleasing it is
+- Website layout and how aesthetically pleasing it is

-- site speed and page load time
+- Site speed and page load time

-- shopping cart design and how many steps there are to checkout
+- Shopping cart design and how many steps there are to checkout

-- site architecture and how easy it is to find the products that customers want
+- Site architecture and how easy it is to find the products that customers want

-- general conversion rate optimization tricks that can be used throughout your website
+- General conversion rate optimization tricks that can be used throughout your website

 So, yeah.
 Clean that website up.

-So you gotta push for it a little bit by asking for reviews and ratings.
-While it may take a little bit of work, it’s definitely worth the effort:
+Unfortunately, that’s not always the case.
+You have to push for those word-of-mouth recommendations by asking for reviews and ratings.
+Granted, it may take a little bit of work, but it’s definitely worth the effort:

-- 85% of consumers trust online reviews just as much as they trust an organic word-of-mouth recommendation
+- 85% of consumers trust online reviews just as much as they trust an organic word of mouth recommendation

-- people read on average 7 reviews before making a purchasing decision
+- People read on average 7 reviews before making a purchasing decision

 - 49% of consumers only purchase products or services with a 4 (out of 5) star rating